Introduction

 How to use the Compass

 Finally, in addition to individuals, trainers can also use this model in their courses and workshops.
-You can ask your attendees to take the self-assessment and give you their report codes, and then you can import all the codes into the self-assessment system to create a list of topics that’s most useful to your audience as a whole.
+You can ask your attendees to take the self-assessment, and by checking their combined results, you will know which topics need more emphasis in any courses you provide about the project ecosystem.